Medulloblastoma is a cancerous type of brain tumor. It develops in the cerebellum, a part of the brain near the bottom of the skull.

 After they remove as much of the tumor as possible with surgery, doctors can use chemotherapy (chemo) medicines and radiation therapy to prevent the tumor from coming back or spreading.

 Radiation therapy uses X-rays (photon therapy) or proton beam therapy to kill cancer cells and shrink tumors.
 It's often used to destroy cancer cells still in the brain after surgery and cancer cells in the spinal cord.
-Medulloblastomas have a high risk of spreading or coming back.
-So, doctors prefer not to use radiation therapy in children 3 years old or younger to give the brain and spine more time to grow.
+In children younger than 3 years old, radiation therapy is avoided because it can affect brain growth and development.

 Chemotherapy uses medicines to kill cancer cells.
 It can be given in many different ways.
 Medicines often used include cisplatin, vincristine, and cyclophosphamide.